Eliezer Gruenbaum: Deportation to Auschwitz

-In 1942 he was arrested (as a communist, not as a Jew) and sent to Auschwitz concentration camp.
+In 1942 he was arrested, as a communist, not as a Jew, and sent to Auschwitz concentration camp.
 In Auschwitz, he became a kapo, a title given to prisoners supervising forced labor or carrying out administrative tasks.
 He survived the camp, and after the war he was accused of collaboration with Nazi Germany, and of "mercilessly beating inmates".
 He was also accused of murdering "tens of thousands of Jewish prisoners".

 He defended himself claiming that he only accepted the position at the request of other Jews, who wanted one of their own in the position, which was otherwise often filled by antisemitic non-Jewish people, including German criminals.
 Research based on analysis of his memoirs, however, concluded that he became a kapo due to "intervention by communists".
 At the end of 1943 Gruenbaum was moved from the concentration camps to work in coal mines in Jawiszowice, and finally ended in the Buchenwald concentration camp.

-After the war, in 1945, he was tried by a communist tribunal on charges of participating in violent beatings, but was shortly acquitted.
+In 1945, after the war, he was tried by a communist tribunal on charges of participating in violent beatings, but was shortly acquitted.
 He resumed his political activities, advocating for the communist takeover of Poland, but he was soon arrested again, in France, accused by fellow Jews of having been the “head of the Birkenau death camp.”

 In a trial that lasted eight months, he was acquitted again, because the French court concluded that "neither the accused nor the victims were French".
 As noted by Galia Glasner-Heled and Dan Bar-On, "Eliezer Gruenbaum was never formally convicted, but nor was he actually acquitted of these accusations".
 He was not welcomed in France, nor in Poland, where the communist party expelled him from his ranks.

 Published works

 His memoirs has been called "an extraordinary piece of testimony", since it is the only document of its type written by a concentration camp kapo.
-They were partially published in 1952 in the Scrolls of Fire album, and their inclusion in this memorial book is attributed to his father's political pressure (at that time he was Israel's Minister of the Interior).
+They were partially published in 1952 in the Scrolls of Fire album, and their inclusion in this memorial book is attributed to his father's political pressure.
+At that time, he was Israel's Minister of the Interior.
 The excerpt published in the Scrolls... album is titled 'In the Courtyards of Death'.